Tortugas-Consulting-LLC/find.torrent/README.md

 1. Clone this repo
 2. Install dependencies
     * Run `php composer.phar install`
-3. Create a database with the schema file
+3. Create a database with the schema file at `db/install.sql`

 Configuration
 -------------